nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/shipping-management.md

 * Select the **Warehouse** for shipments sent from a specific warehouse.
 * Click the **Load not delivered** checkbox if you do not want to load already delivered items.
 * Use **Country, State/province, County/region, City** to search by a shipment destination.
-* Click **Load not shipped** checkbox if you do not want to load already shipped items.
+* Click the **Load not shipped** checkbox if you do not want to load already shipped items.

 Select certain shipments to **Set as shipped (selected)** or **Set as delivered (selected)**.
 You can also **Print packaging slips (selected)** or **Print Packaging slips (all)** to print packaging receipts.